• Home

 • Français

-New publication: What Do Parents Want?
+Publication: What Do Parents Want?
 Parental Spousal Preferences in China

-This paper, with Eva Raiber, Weiwei Ren, Jeanne Bovet and Charlotte Wang, has been accepted for publication by Economic Development and Cultural Change.
+This paper, with Eva Raiber, Weiwei Ren, Jeanne Bovet and Charlotte Wang, is published in Economic Development and Cultural Change 71(3), 2023, https://doi.org/10.1086/717903.

 Abstract: